The-Isogeniest/GR_NTRU_attack/README.md

 ```

-To run 100 trials and  two-layers attack against GR-NTRU with n=128, you can run
+To run 100 trials and  two-layer attack against GR-NTRU with n=128, you can run

 ```
-python attack.py 128 --layer=2  --bkz_betas=3:50 --verbose=True --dump=True --t=100
+python attack.py 128 --layer=2  --bkz_betas=3:50 --verbose=True --dump=True --trials=100
 ```
 It takes approximately less than half a minute  on a laptop for one trial.